-With that in mind, it becomes clear as to why teachers are so demanding when it comes to students meeting their deadlines and assignment criteria.
+With that in mind, it becomes clear why teachers are so demanding when students meet their deadlines and assignment criteria.

-It is a good indicator that the student has listened and has probably communicated this information to their peers in order to get them on the same page.
+It is a good indicator that the student has listened and has probably communicated this information to their peers to get them on the same page.

-With so many people out there who haven’t developed excellent communication skills, it becomes a real advantage when one is able to do so from a young age.
+With so many people who haven’t developed active communication skills, it becomes a real advantage when one can do so from a young age.

 Let’s look at some common communication indicators which highlight in which spectrum the individual finds themselves.